fmeringdal/nettu-meet/README.md

 ## Documentation

 The server exposes a swagger document at http://localhost:5000/api/v1/docs/.
+Or you can check it out live [here](https://api.meet.nettubooking.com/api/v1/docs)